Different Modalities of Biofeedback for Migraines

 Step 5: Relaxation Techniques

-Before engaging in biofeedback training, initiate relaxation techniques to reduce overall muscle tension.
+Before engaging in biofeedback training, initiate relaxation techniques to reduce muscle tension.
 Techniques such as progressive muscle relaxation and deep breathing can help create a foundation for successful biofeedback.

 Step 6: Observe Real-time Feedback